Teaching British Values: 2017 BERA History SIG Colloquium

 In particular, the colloquium aims to bring together teacher-practitioners and education policymakers interested in debates surrounding the teaching of British values in schools with historians of education working on the history of school curricula, especially the history of moral and citizenship education.
 More broadly, we welcome all those working in or involved with education in the UK and abroad with an interest in these issues.
 There will be two keynote talks by Professor Terry Haydn (UEA)and Dr Susannah Wright (Oxford Brookes) as well as an invited panel of speakers including teachers and policymakers.

-Professor Terry Hadyn (UEA) and Dr Susannah Wright (Oxford Brookes)
+Keynote Lectures: Professor Terry Haydn (UEA) and Dr Susannah Wright (Oxford Brookes)

 BERA offer a limited amount of bursaries for BERA Student Members only.

 Bursaries are available for BERA Student Members to the value of £50 towards travel, and complimentary registration for the event.

 To apply for one of these bursaries, please email firstname.lastname@example.org with a 200 word statement on why you want to attend this event.
 Bursaries are offered on a first come, first served basis.
 Once approved you will be sent details of how to register online.
 Travel expenses will be reimbursed after the event in accordance with our travel policies.
 You must not have previously received bursary funding from BERA.